You have reached an assistive resource

 CHURCHIANITY

-"Rightly dividing the Word of truth," as Paul instructed Timothy (2Tim.
-2:15), was a practical memo NOT to mix together what God has separated in order to carry out His will.
-This refers to keeping separate such things as prophecy (Old Testament revelation) from mystery (truth unknown in Old Testament times), law from grace, Jewish earthly kingdom of Israel from the body of Christ, works of the law from faith-perfecting works, etc. Denominations are the creation of religious men who wanted their own convictions codified and legitimized [music has no place in some of them, the rest have their own].
-If right division were universally embraced within churchianity, and if Paul's apostleship were universally accepted as absolute, then whatever convictions and traditions which did not imitate Christ through Paul (1Cor.
-11:1) would beg to be revisited and any official doctrine redefined.
+Denominations are the creation of religious men who wanted their own convictions codified and legitimized [music has no place in some of them, the rest have their own].
 When it's explained to church-goers what they would need to renounce or abandon when the official stance of the church they're supporting is unabashedly compromised with something in the Bible, they get jostled.
 In their minds they're already following exactly what God would have them do, they equate loyalty to IT with loyalty to God, and they sincerely believe that Christ died for the sake of just one church ...
 THEIRS.
 When exposed to any contradictory teaching straight from the Bible they tend to see it as an infringement of proper instructions, their emotions become breached, their consciences get pricked, they may even see it as devilry, and they close their minds to it.
-In so doing they claim to be following Christ, not Paul a mere man, all the while following men leading their denominational governance making Paul's warning in this age of grace of no effect (Titus 1:14).
+In so doing they claim to be following Christ all the while following men leading their denominational governance making Paul's warning in this age of grace of no effect (Titus 1:14).
 Public excoriations of Paul are in fact becoming very common on social media these days, and anyone coming to Paul's defense biblically can find themselves unfriended within minutes.
-This is partly traceable to our seminaries, some of which teach that the apostle Paul was flat out wrong about a few things, dismissing the fact that when they and others stand before God to be judged it will be according to Paul's gospel, and no other (Rom.
+This is partly traceable to our seminaries, some of which teach that the apostle Paul was flat out wrong about a few things, dismissing the fact that one can be a Paul follower and a Christ follower at the same time, that when they and others stand before God to be judged it will be according to Paul's gospel and no other (Rom.
 2:16).

-NOTE: God is a consuming fire [Deut.
+The irreligious musician among us does well to remember that the one true and living God we serve in the music ministry is a consuming fire [Deut.
 4:24, Heb.
 12:29]; light emanates from fire, and heat emanates from the light and fire; fire is seen because of the light, and without heat there is no fire.
-Fire is not of human construct, it's a mystery man cannot explain exactly, but its operation is evident and can be sensed.
-The Bible's revelation to man of the triune Godhead [one God, three Persons] works the very same way, and without acknowledging it there could be no salvation from sin in the biblical sense.
+Fire is not of human construct, science explains it as chemical oxidation, but it remains a mystery man cannot account for exactly; still, its operation is evident and can be sensed.
+The Bible's revelation to man of the triune Godhead [one God, three Persons] works the same, and without acknowledging it there could be no salvation from sin in the biblical sense.
 God the Father [Fire] Who lives forever and sits enthroned in heaven [Rev. 4] fully revealed Himself in the Person and ministry of the Son [Light] Who was slaughtered as a Lamb [Rev 5].
 If this had not happened, i.e. if there had been no incarnation of God in Christ Jesus [1John 1:5-7], then there would have been no Saviour, and without a Saviour there would have been no atonement for sin and accordingly no salvation for the Holy Spirit of God [Heat] to apply [John 4:24].

 WHY? ...
 BECAUSE HE LOVES US.